Waacking: Influences

 As with many other street dance styles that emerged from the late 20th century, waacking picked up various influences from other forms of movement and dance such as jazz, gymnastics and martial arts.
 Its visual similarities with the dance style locking can be attributed to the fact that both styles were developed around the same period of time in the Los Angeles club scene.
 The main differences lie within the communities that created them.
 Whereas waacking was created mainly in LGBT clubs, locking was created by the wider club-going community.
 Furthermore, the music of the two styles differs, in which waacking uses disco and locking uses funk music.

-Another big influence on waacking was Hollywood, whereby dancers took inspiration stylistically from movie stars such as Lauren Bacall, Marlene Dietrich, Bette Davis and James Dean.
+Another big influence on waacking was Hollywood, whereby dancers took inspiration stylistically from movie stars such as Lauren Bacall, Marlene Dietrich, Bette Davis, and James Dean.
 These inspirations manifested themselves not only through the movements and poses but also through other aspects of the dance such as dress styles and facial expressions.

 In modern pop culture, the style of dance is famously likened to the movements of the character Garnet in the cartoon show Steven Universe as a catalyst for many of her magical powers, including summoning magical weapons and fusing with other characters.

+During the 2022 Winter Olympics, the ice dance duo Gabriella Papadakis and Guillaume Cizeron famously won the gold medal and set a world record with a short program mainly influenced by waacking (choreographed by Axelle Munezero).
+They stated in an interview the primary choice (while training with Kim Gingras) was voguing, but shifted to waacking when their coach Marie-France Dubreuil brought the idea.